The Slave Trade and Abolition

-The Committee for Effecting the Abolition of the African Slave Trade became a campaigning society and developed over the next twenty years into one of Britain's biggest mass political movements and single-issue parliamentary lobbying campaigns.
+The Committee for Effecting the Abolition of the African Slave Trade became a campaigning society and developed over the next 20 years into one of Britain's biggest mass political movements and single-issue parliamentary lobbying campaigns.

 Granville Sharp continued to pursue the cases of other Africans through the courts.
 He wanted to establish once and for all that slavery was not part of English law.
 This culminated in 1772 with the case of James Somerset.
 Hailed a victory, this case was widely reported in the press and highlighted the question of slavery and British involvement in the slave trade.
 You can find out more about the case on our Notable Legal Cases page.
 Granville Sharp continued to campaign against slavery, publishing many pamphlets and tracts.

-Olaudah Equiano (about 1745 to 1797) described in his autobiography how he was enslaved as a child and bought to England by an English naval captain.
+Olaudah Equiano (about 1745 to 1797) described in his autobiography how he was enslaved as a child and brought to England by an English naval captain.
 The captain named him Gustavus Vassa after a famous Swedish king.

 Equiano was baptised at St. Margaret's Church, St. Margaret Street, Westminster, London W1 3JS.
 His autobiography, 'The interesting narrative of the life of Olaudah Equiano, or Gustavus Vassa, the African' (1789), told the story of slavery from the point of view of the enslaved.
 The book was a bestseller, which went through nine editions during his lifetime.
 It was instrumental in strengthening the abolitionist campaign.